 Pastry Cream Instructions

-Virginie Wiggins is a French mom, amateur baker who works at Like Home, and blogger based in St. Louis, Missouri.
+Virginie Wiggins is a mother of two boys, French teacher, baker, and blogger.
 She sticks to her French roots by making classic recipes “paleo”, and occasionally revisits American classics by giving them a French flair.